 - United Pentecostal Church International

 Some non-denominational churches have Pentecostal theology.
-Some individuals in traditional denominations like Baptist, Lutheran, Presbyterian, Methodist, Episcopalian, and others, also speak in tongues.
+Some individuals in traditional denominations like Baptist, Lutheran, Presbyterian, Methodist, Episcopalian, and others also speak in tongues.
 (Also see Do All Denominations Go to Heaven?)

 Speaking in tongues involves communicating in a real language.
-On the day of Pentecost, people spoke in tongues a result of being baptized in the Holy Spirit.
-Acts 2:8-11 reads,
+On the day of Pentecost, people spoke in tongues as a result of being baptized in the Holy Spirit.

-“And how is it that we hear, each of us in his own native language?
+Acts 2:8-11 reads, “And how is it that we hear, each of us in his own native language?
 Parthians and Medes and Elamites and residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya belonging to Cyrene, and visitors from Rome, both Jews and proselytes, Cretans and Arabians — we hear them telling in our own tongues the mighty works of God.”
-(ESV)emphasis added
+(ESV)

 In this example, speaking in tongues helped people from different parts of the world understand the work of God.

-Baptist theologian Wayne Grudem, who believes speaking in tongues is a gift that is available to Christians today, suggests that the New Testament text could be better translation in places to avoid confusion,
+Baptist theologian Wayne Grudem, who believes speaking in tongues is a gift that is available to Christians today, suggests that the New Testament text could be better translated in places to avoid confusion.

-“So with yourselves, if with your tongue you utter speech that is not intelligible, how will anyone know what is said?
+Verse 9 reads, “So with yourselves, if with your tongue you utter speech that is not intelligible, how will anyone know what is said?
 For you will be speaking into the air” (ESV).
 This form of speaking in tongues often comes to mind when one hears the phrase.

 People who speak in tongues believe it’s a real language, even if it’s not a language that has ever been used on Earth, but a so-called “heavenly language.”
 In this form of speaking in tongues, people admit that they don’t know what they are saying.